 The original Fujifilm X-H1 used a third generation 24.3-megapixel X-Trans CMOS III sensor, but since then Fujifilm has introduced its 4th-generation 26.1MP X-Trans sensor across pretty much its whole range.
 With the arrival of new 5th-generation cameras in May, there could hardly be a better time to launch a new, re-imagined X-H2.

 We don't now anything about Fujifilm's new 5th generation sensor tech, but rumors abound that there will be not one Fujifilm X-H2 camera but two.
-One might have a 26MP sensor, like the current models, but the other will have a new 40MP sensor.
+One will have a new 26MP sensor, and the other is expected to have a new 40MP sensor.
 That's a high resolution for APS-C, but let's not forget that Canon already makes a 32.5MP APS-C sensor for the EOS M6 II and EOS 90D, so it's not inconceivable.

 5-axis in-body stabilisation